fluxera/Fluxera.Repository/README.md

     // Add default services and the repositories. builder.AddMongoRepository("MongoDB", options =>
     {
-        // Confiure for what aggregate root types this repository is used. options.UseFor<Person>();
+        // Configure for what aggregate root types this repository uses. options.UseFor<Person>();

         // Configure the domain events (optional).